ModyQyW/react-native-starter-kit/README.md

 ## Running the tests

 No tests now.
-Pull requests are welcome.
+PRs are welcome.

 ## Deployment

-First, open [request.js](./src/utils/request.js), comment L5 and uncomment L7.
+First, open [request.js](./src/utils/request.js), comment L12 and uncomment L14.

 Second, Check your update code and make sure they are fine.
 Or, you need to build a new app and upload.